-Fog lamps differ from driving lights and your vehicle’s high beam.
-They are designed to reflect a horizontal band of light across the front of the vehicle, and a special shield built inside the lamp prevents the beam from being projected upwards.
+Fog lights differ from your normal driving lights and high beams.
+They are designed to reflect a horizontal band of light across the front of the vehicle, and a special shield built inside the light prevents the beam from being projected upwards.

-Back in the old days, it was recommended that the fog lamp be fitted below the vehicle’s front bumper.
-Because fog is thinner closest to the road, positioning fog lamps low to reflect ‘underneath’ the fog maximised their efficiency.
+Back in the old days, it was recommended that the fog light be fitted below the vehicle’s front bumper.
+This is because fog is thinner closest to the road, positioning fog lights low to reflect ‘underneath’ the fog maximised their efficiency.
 At least that was the idea, until you damaged them on a gutter or by stones thrown up from other vehicles.
 The ideal positioning these days is just as much about aesthetics and value-adding as it is about lighting efficiency.

-Our tip is to check whether this warning lamp is lit up on the instrument panel along with the main headlight indicator lamp.
+Our tip is to check whether this warning light is lit up on the instrument panel along with the main headlight indicator light.
 If it is illuminated and you’re not driving through fog, switch it off, unless you want to cop a hefty fine!